The Trans-Siberian Railway (Rossiya 001/002)

 Classes & Accommodations

-Meals: Bedding included; no meals
+Meals: Bedding (clean sheets, pillow, blanket) included; meals extra

 Ensuite: No